DeepEyes-AI/bi-metabase/docs/configuring-metabase/environment-variables.md

 User lookup filter.
 The placeholder `{login}` will be replaced by the user supplied login.

+### `MB_LOAD_ANALYTICS_CONTENT`

+Type: Boolean<br>
+Default: True

+If you want to exclude the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection, you can set `MB_LOAD_ANALYTICS_CONTENT=false`.
+Setting this environment variable to false can also come in handy when migrating environments, as it can simplify the migration process.

 ### `MB_LOADING_MESSAGE`

 Only available on Metabase [Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans.<br>